Introduction

 Debt settlement is a helpful way of reducing what you owe, but it also creates ripple effects that potentially hurt or ensnare other parties listed on the account.
 Cosigners and parties who are joint holders of an account may endure credit harm, threat of collections, or legal liability even if they themselves never missed a bill.

-In our article, we’ll examine exactly how cosigners and joint holders of accounts are affected by settlement, what each person’s statutory rights are, and what smart steps both sides should take for protection.
+In our article, we’ll examine exactly how settlement affects cosigners and joint account holders, what statutory rights each person has, and what smart steps both sides should take for protection.

 1. Understanding about Cosigners and Joint Account Holders